UNIT-4

 Minor – The minor of an element is define as determinant obtained by deleting the row and column containing the element.
 In a determinant,

-The minor of are given by
+The minor of

-Cofactor – Cofactors can be defined as follows, Cofactor = minor Where r is the number of rows and c is the number of columns.
+Cofactor – Cofactors can be defined as follows, Cofactor = Where r is the number of rows and c is the number of columns.

 Example: Find the minors and cofactors of the first row of the determinant.